Are you thinking about or currently selling insurance?

-Now, is it easy to just flip the switch and drown in a pool of cash?
-No. It takes time, investment, and energy.
+Now, is it easy to just flip the switch and make it rain money?

 Remember, many of the people who get to that point of success simply are here because they just never gave up on themselves.
 They kept going.